Chicken, Asparagus & Plantain Breakfast Balance Bowl (AIP, Paleo, Whole 30)

 Keep in mind that this varies from person to person.
 I don’t always have starch at breakfast, and sometimes I have lighter or bigger breakfasts depending on my food and what I’m doing that day.
 But generally, here are some guidelines…

 Healthy protein is important for starting the day!

 Green or Non-starchy Veggies

 Green and non-starchy veggies are always a must!
 They’re packed with vitamins and nutrients that we need for a healthy diet and starting our day with them is always a good idea!

-That may mean having a leafy green like kale, arugula, or romaine lettuce, or a veggie like asparagus, cabbage, cauliflower, broccoli etc. Whatever it is, make sure the bulk of your plate is veggie based.
+That may mean having a leafy greens like kale, arugula, or romaine lettuce, or a veggie like an asparagus, cabbage, cauliflower, broccoli etc. Whatever it is, make sure the bulk of your plate is veggie-based.

 Starchy Veggies or Fruit (potentially)